 When you visit your dermatologist for a skin check, he or she will examine the moles on your body and may choose to biopsy ones that appear different from others.
 If skin cancer is ruled out, it may be an atypical mole.

-"An atypical mole, also called dysplastic nevi, generally appear irregular clinically," board-certified dermatologist Sejal Shah, MD, founder of SmarterSkin Dermatology, tells POPSUGAR.
+"An atypical mole, also called dysplastic nevi, generally appear irregular clinically," board-certified dermatologist Sejal Shah, MD, founder of SmarterSkin Dermatology, told POPSUGAR.
 When biopsied, your doctor will look at the mole under a microscope and determine whether the mole is atypical or not.
 These moles have cell abnormalities not seen in regular-appearing moles.

 "Having atypical moles increases the risk of melanoma," she said.
 That sounds scary, but you can catch them early enough if you know the signs of an atypical mole.